kattemolle/QuanTile/README.md

 <img src="images/quantile.png" width="300" class="center"/>

-This repository contains the code, data and images for the qubit routing of tillable circuits.
+This repository contains the code, data, and images for the qubit routing of tileable circuits ([arXiv:2503.14592](https://arxiv.org/abs/2503.14592)).
 For installation instructions, see [installation](#installation).
 Feedback is appreciated at _physics at kattemolle dot com_.

 # Example
 We optimally route a circuit on a line of qubits, with gates to nearest and **next-nearest neighbors**, to quantum hardware with a line of qubits offering only nearest-neighbor connectivity.